This Springtime Clock can be displayed year-round in virtually any decor setting!

 Apply the finish of your choice.
 Here’s what I used on the sample made from Select Pine.

-Applied Rust-Oleum Golden Mahogany stain.
+Then, Rust-Oleum Golden Mahogany stain.

-Applied several light coats Krylon Clear Gloss, then Satin as final coats
+Last, several light coats Krylon Clear Gloss, then Satin as final coats

 STEP 6 – Install Hanger Wire and Clock Insert

 Flip the assembly over and mark two locations for the screw eyes.
 Make pilot holes with an awl or small drill bit above the clock insert hole.
 Install the screw eyes and picture wire.
 The wire should be taut.

 Push the clock insert into the front center hole – it’s a friction fit.

 I hope you enjoyed making your Springtime Clock!

 - (stack 3 discs at a time on your rotary tool mandrel)